PhysDreamer: Physics-Based Interaction with 3D Objects via Video Generation: Conclusion

 \subsubsection{Acknowledgements.}

-This work is in part supported by the NSF PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions), RI \#2211258, \#2338203, ONR MURI N00014-22-1-2740, Quanta Computer, and Samsung.
+This work is in part supported by the NSF PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}), NSF CIF 1955864 (Occlusion and Directional Resolution in Computational Imaging), RI \#2211258, \#2338203, ONR MURI N00014-22-1-2740, Quanta Computer, Samsung, and United States Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-192-1000.
 We would like to thank Peter Yichen Chen, Zhengqi Li, Pingchuan Ma, Minghao Guo, Ge Yang, and Shai Avidan for help and insightful discussions.